 14. Spain still has a king

-Just like Sweden and the United Kingdom, Spain has a king, which is still the head of state, but with little to none power over the country’s laws and regulations.
+Just like Sweden and the United Kingdom, Spain has a king, which is still the head of state, but with little to no actual power over the country’s laws and regulations.
 The current King of Spain is Felipe VI.

-15. More than 1 million hectares is dedicated for wine
+15. More than 1 million hectares are dedicated to wine

 There’s no shortage of wine when it comes to Spanish wines, and there are lots of variations.
 Besides regular white and red wine, vineyards are also producing Cava, which is the Spanish equivalent to Champagne.

-Worldwide, it’s the red wines that have become most famous, especially Rioja wines and Ribera del Duero.
+Worldwide, it’s the red wines from Spain that have become most famous, especially Rioja wines and Ribera del Duero.

 5 x Fun Facts about Spain

-- There is no law against public nudity
+- There is no national law against public nudity

 - The national anthem of Spain has no words